 Funding is awarded based on the qualifications of the student, the number of applicants, the amount of available funding, and the number of continuing students receiving support.
 You can apply for funding for research assistantships by contacting individual faculty members directly.
 Please check our website to look for faculty (only those listed with titles of assistant professor, associate professor, or professor can serve as graduate student advisors).
 Search for faculty who have research interests that align closely with your own by viewing faculty directory entries, visiting the faculty’s website (linked from the directory page), and reviewing publications by the faculty member.
 Once you have identified faculty with interests close to your own, you are encouraged to contact them by email to inquire regarding available research assistant positions.
 The admissions office does not know if a particular professor has research assistant positions available.

 Students who apply to the department will be automatically considered for fellowship opportunities within the department.
-For information on applying for teaching assistant positions and for other information on funding please see the department website.

 Minimum Graduate School Requirements